Sleep problems - symptoms

 Seek medical advice if:

-- Your sleep does not improve with self-help techniques, such as establishing good sleep habits, cutting down on caffeine, exercising, and using relaxation techniques.
+- Your sleep does not improve with self-help techniques, such as establishing good sleep habits, cutting down on caffeine, being more active, and using relaxation techniques.

 - You think your sleep problems may be related to an underlying condition, such as depression or heart failure.